influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/prometheus.md

   ## - prometheus.io/path: If the metrics path is not /metrics, define it with this annotation.
   ## - prometheus.io/port: If port is not 9102 use this annotation
   # monitor_kubernetes_pods = true
+  ## Get the list of pods to scrape with either the scope of
+  ## - cluster: the kubernetes watch api (default), no need to specify
+  ## - node: the local cadvisor api; for scalability.
+Note that the config node_ip or the environment variable NODE_IP must be set to the host IP.
+  # pod_scrape_scope = "cluster"
+  ## Only for node scrape scope: node IP of the node that telegraf is running on.
+  ## Either this config or the environment variable NODE_IP must be set.
+  # node_ip = "10.180.1.1"
+  ## Only for node scrape scope: interval in seconds for how often to get updated pod list for scraping
+  ## Default is 60 seconds.
+  # pod_scrape_interval = 60
   ## Restricts Kubernetes monitoring to a single namespace
   ##   ex: monitor_kubernetes_pods_namespace = "default"
   # monitor_kubernetes_pods_namespace = ""